ibm-watson-data-lab/seti_at_ibm/signaldb.md

   * target`N`-on
   * target`N`off

-for N = 1, 2, 3, 4.
+for N = 1 - 5.

 When the ATA makes an initial observation of a candidate signal, the ATA decides to look again for the signal.
 This second observation is called 'target1-on'.
 The ATA then looks *elsewhere*, called target1-off.
 If a signal is **not** observed in target1-off, the ATA then again looks at the original location.
 An observation of a candidate signal would then be called target2-on.
 This happens repeatedly.
-Each time a potential candidate signal is re-observed, the N is increased.
-So, look in your data for "large" N.
+Each time a potential candidate signal is re-observed, the N is increased, up to a maximum of 5.
+Search your data for `acttyp` for "large" N.

 More information is found on the "How Observing Works" tab at http://setiquest.info/.